Research

 Funding

-Our work has been funded by research grants and/or fellowships from: BBSRC; EPSRC; The Royal Society; The Leverhulme Trust; Jane and Aatos Erkko Foundation; Gatsby Charitable Foundation; The Academy of Finland; The Wellcome Trust; The University of Sheffield; ESRF (EU); DESY (Germany); National Science Foundation of China; National Key Laboratory of Cognitive Neuroscience and Learning, Beijing, China.
+Our work has been funded by research grants and/or fellowships from: BBSRC; BBSRC/NSF; EPSRC; The Royal Society; The Leverhulme Trust; Jane and Aatos Erkko Foundation; Gatsby Charitable Foundation; The Academy of Finland; The Wellcome Trust; The University of Sheffield; ESRF (EU); DESY (Germany); National Science Foundation of China; National Key Laboratory of Cognitive Neuroscience and Learning, Beijing, China.